 Collection contains 334 holograph letters, and 4 diaries (3 war date).
 Also included is a bound volume containing handwritten notes from Phelps' time at Albany Law School.
 Collection also contains a photographic class album from the Middlebury College class of 1861.
 Album includes salted paper prints of members of the class and faculty, with each image signed by the subject.
 Some later images are pasted on facing the original images.
-Collection also includes (stored separately) Phelps' paymaster sidearm (a Cold 1851 Navy 36 caliber pistol), what is believed to by his sheepskin winter jacket worn on duty, and a leather documents trunk carried during his service.
+Collection also includes (stored separately) Phelps' paymaster sidearm (a Colt 1851 Navy 36 caliber pistol), what is believed to by his sheepskin winter jacket worn on duty, and a leather documents trunk carried during his service.
 Collection is divided into two series: diaries and school books, and letters.
 Diaries and school books contains two tintype photographs of a young Erastus Phelps, a Middlebury College class album for the class of 1861, a school book from Phelps' time at Albany Law School in 1872, and four diaries kept by Phelps from 1863-1868.

 - Phelps, Erastus, 1839-1916 (Person)

 Open for research without restrictions.